August 30, 2018

-Retail is Not Dead
+Retail is Not Dead, Long Live Startups

 As stores across the US close at a seemingly alarming rate, all we can really say about the future is that it’s uncertain.
 Rather than try to make any mystical predictions, I’m going to focus on learnings from the present.

-Let’s take a closer look at a few current start-ups that are disrupting industries
+Let’s take a closer look at a few current start-ups that are disrupting industries.

 No one had innovated in the menstruation space in years until Thinx came along and totally disrupted it with a freshness in terms of product, tone and aesthetics.
 They really broke through with a new type of product, a powerful political feminist brand targeting an early adopter audience and a social cause to help African girls go to school through their period.
 A pure e-commerce play with underwear selling at $34 a pair.

 Experience is king here for this brand that excels in customization at the mass manufacturing level in both sizing and print.
-The UX of their app is so beautifully done- a sensual and enjoyable experience, maximising the touch functionality of your phone.
+The UX of their app is so beautifully done- a sensual and enjoyable experience, maximizing the touch functionality of your phone.

 Futurecraft 4D + Adidas

 These 3D printed sneaker sole collaboration are a game changer that ticks all boxes.
-It means soft goods, as well as hard goods, can now be 3D printed making localised manufacturing a reality resulting in personalized and on-demand printing.
+It means soft goods, as well as hard goods, can now be 3D printed making localized manufacturing a reality resulting in personalized and on-demand printing.

 This aimed-at-millennials brand has shown just how easy it is to buy and deliver the undeliverable – by shipping a quality mattress in a box to your door so you can try it out in the best way possible – by sleeping a night on it.
 In fact, you can sleep 100 nights on it.